chrisdoc/thesis/thesis.md

 Results {#cha:results}
 =======

-In this chapter, various mobile subscriber trajectories will be presented that have been generated using the developed system.
-Mobile subscription data from several subscribers captured by the OpenCoverageMap was used.
-The generated trajectories cover rural and urban areas, which allows evaluating the approach for several scenarios.
+In this chapter, two mobile subscriber trajectories will be presented that have been generated using the developed system.
+The generated trajectories cover semi-rural and urban areas, which allows evaluating the approach for different scenarios.
 All results are fully reproducible in case the same subscriber and coverage predictions are used.

 Example 1
 ---------